actions/setup-python/README.md

     - If the exact patch version doesn't matter to you, specifying just the major and minor version will get you the latest preinstalled patch version.
 In the previous example, the version spec `3.8` will use the `3.8.2` Python version found in the cache.
 - Downloadable Python versions from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases)).
     - All available versions are listed in the [version-manifest.json](https://github.com/actions/python-versions/blob/main/versions-manifest.json) file.
-    - If there is a specific version of Python that is not available, you can open an issue here.
+    - If there is a specific version of Python that is not available, you can open an issue here

+ # Available versions of PyPy

+ `setup-python` is able to configure PyPy from two sources:

+- Preinstalled versions of PyPy in the tools cache on GitHub-hosted runners
+  - For detailed information regarding the available versions of PyPy that are installed see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
+  - For the latest PyPy release, all version of Python are cached.
+  - Cache is updated with 1-2 weeks delay. if you specify PyPy as `pypy-3.6`, the version from cache will be used although a new version is available.
+If you need to start using the recently released version right after release, you should specify exact PyPy version `pypy-3.6-v7.3.3`.

+- Downloadable PyPy versions from [official PyPy site](https://downloads.python.org/pypy/).
+  - All available versions are listed in the [versions.json](https://downloads.python.org/pypy/versions.json) file.
+  - PyPy < 7.3.3 are not available to install on-flight.
+  - If some versions are not available, you can open an issue in https://foss.heptapod.net/pypy/pypy/

 # Hosted Tool Cache